TruebitProtocol/truebit-eth/README.md

 3. `outputs`.
 The value(s) here are the subset of the data files which are produced and uploaded by the Solver.
 In this example both the empty data file `/data/reverse_alphabet.txt` and the corresponding output file `reverse_alphabet.txt` have the same file type (BYTES), however in general they need not match.

 4. `solverReward`, `verifierTax`, and `minDeposit` pertain to task economics.
+The `solverReward` is the reward paid to the Solver for a correct computation, the `verifierTax` is the fee split among Verifiers, and `minDeposit` is the minimum unbonded deposit that Solvers and Verifiers must have staked in the Incentive Layer in order participate.
 Note that the task owner fee is automatically 0 since the Task Submitter is always the Task Owner when deploying from Truebit OS.

 5. `stackSize`, `memorySize`, `globalsSize`, `tableSize`, and `callSize`.
 These are virtual machine parameters.
 You may need to tweak `memorySize` when you create your own task.